stanley-gu/standardsCh/chapter.md

 concept.
 SBML Level 3 package development is today an ongoing activity, with packages being created to extend SBML in many areas that its core functionality does not directly support.
-Examples include models whose species have structure and/or state variables, models with spatially nonhomogeneous compartments and spatially dependent processes, and models in which species and processes refer to qualitative entities and processes rather than quantitative ones.
+Examples include models whose species have structure and/or state variables, models with spatially non-homogeneous compartments and spatially dependent processes, and models in which species and processes refer to qualitative entities and processes rather than quantitative ones.